 Noise limits for MC are provided in Table 1, Condition 2 of Schedule 3 of the PA.
 The EPL references the PA with respect to noise limits.
-Extracts of the relevant sections of the PA and EPL pertaining to noise are provided in Appendix B and Appendix C, respectively.
+Extracts of PA and EPL sections pertaining to noise are provided in Appendix B and Appendix C, respectively.

 The NMP was prepared in line with the Mod 5 approval and in accordance with the NPfI.
-Three attended noise monitoring locations representative of the noise assessment locations outlined in the PA have been adopted in the NMP for the purpose of determining compliance with relevant noise limits.
+Three attended noise monitoring locations representative of the PA noise assessment locations have been adopted in the NMP for determining compliance with relevant noise limits.